 Cary is a small suburb just outside of the Raleigh Beltline.
 However, this is sure to be one of the most exciting suburbs you’ve ever spent time in.
 Though Cary has many of its own attractions, it is also only 15 minutes away from Downtown Raleigh and close to the other “research triangle” cities.
 For sports lovers, this little ‘burb is paradise.
 Not only do you have easy access to the sporting events of three major colleges nearby, but you also are located in the same town as the U.S. Baseball National Training Complex.
 If you’re more inclined towards the arts, you can enjoy the North Carolina Symphony, Booth Amphitheater, or the Lazy Daze Arts and Crafts Festival.
 For those concerned about transportation, you might be happy to hear that Cary has been praised by the League of American Cyclists for its fantastic biking accommodations.
 Cary has also been named one of the safest places to live in America by multiple publications.

-Raleigh rent prices increased over the last month.
-From December to January, the city experienced a 0.09% increase for the price of a one-bedroom apartment.
-The rent price for a Raleigh one-bedroom apartments currently stands at $1,081.0.
+Raleigh rent prices decreased over the last month.
+From October to November, the city experienced a 0.0% decrease for the price of a one-bedroom apartment.
+The rent price for a Raleigh one-bedroom apartments currently stands at $1,015.0.

-Rent prices have increased in Raleigh over the last month.
+Rent prices have decreased in Raleigh over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 4 of the Raleigh suburbs increased last month.
-On the other hand, 3 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 5 of the Raleigh suburbs increased last month.
+On the other hand, 1 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent growth in Raleigh over the past year has been on the rise.
-When compared to major cities nearby, along with some of the most expensive cities in the country, Raleigh rent prices appear to be relatively affordable for local residents.
+Rent growth in Raleigh over the past year has been declining.
+When compared to major cities nearby, along with some of the most expensive cities in the country, Raleigh average rent prices appear to be relatively affordable for local residents.

 The price for a Raleigh one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.